auberginekenobi/ecdna-quant/README.md

 ## Usage

 Copy the example `config` file to your desired project directory and edit to point to paths of the required files.
 Set the `$ECQ_HOME` environment variable to the root directory for this repository, eg. `Users/ochapman/software/ecdna-quant`.
 Run using the command `$ECQ_HOME/src/ecdna-quant config`.
+See the `test` directory for a worked example.